 - 1. Record daily fishing effort and catch weight information.
 This manual contains instructions describing methods of obtaining these estimates and how your estimates of catch should be used. - 2.
-Record species, numbers, and viability of incidentally caught marine mammals and salmon. - 3.
+Record species, and numbers and other biological information of incidentally caught marine mammals and salmon. - 3.
 Determine the species composition of the catch according to instructions in this manual. - 4.
 Obtain biological data and samples from pollock as directed.
 This may include length frequencies, sexes, otoliths for determining age, stomach content samples, or other information as requested. - 5.
 Prepare a final report for the vessel which includes all information that is pertinent.